 In addition, grant recipients may be asked to share the results, outcomes, and lessons learned from their grants with their grade-level or department team at a staff or district-wide meeting.

 enable pilot projects that otherwise would not occur given very limited resources.

 may enrich student learning district-wide as successful projects serve as seeds to grow similar programs across Rochester's schools.

 help school staff and volunteers to spark our kids’ sense of discovery and enthusiasm for learning.

-Feel free to discuss your educational proposal & grant application with RPSF!
+Do you have questions about the grant application?
+Check out our FAQ, or feel free to discuss your educational proposal & grant application with RPSF!

 Recipients must submit a project summary of outcomes and lessons learned, along with pictures, to RPSF within one year of receiving grant funds.
 Submission should be emailed to RPSFGrantCommittee@gmail.com